andriunet/MercadoLibre/README.md

 # MercadoLibre

-Mercado libre API for product search.
+Mercado libre APP for product search.

 The project has a clean coding and minimizing lines of code thanks to the implementation of a third-party library.